 9. Slow Roll Buffalo

 Looking for something active to do in Buffalo?
 Slow Roll Buffalo is a free, slow-paced community bike ride that takes place every Monday.
 The event’s mission is simple: have fun exercising at your own pace.
-You’ll need to bring your own bike, and children under 14 are required to wear helmets (according to New York State law).
+You will need to bring your own bike, and children under 14 are required to wear helmets (according to New York State law).
 Bring your bikes to Buffalo to enjoy this 10-mile leisurely ride!
+One of the most fun things to do in the city of Buffalo.

 To maintain everyone’s safety, Slow Roll Buffalo utilizes a police motorcade.
-There are sometimes over a thousand riders, all of whom can ride without worrying about a dangerous activity.
+There are now thousands of riders, all of whom can ride without worrying about a dangerous activity.
 This weekly event is truly safe and accessible for people of all ages!

 10. Allentown Historic Neighborhood